s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

     sudo apt update && sudo apt upgrade -y && sudo apt-get dist-upgrade && sudo apt autoremove -y

+### Reboot

+Reboot for the new hostname to take effect:

+    sudo reboot

 ## DO NOT Set HC2 optimized config

 "This board is stripped Odroid XU4 and we use the same images, however, we provide a specially optimized config (for kernel 4.14.y or higher) which has to be applied manually.
 This results in shorter boot time and lower consumption.
 Run armbian-config utility and go to section system -> DTB and select optimized board configuration for Odroid HC1.
 The same config is valid for HC2 and MC1."